kim against screw cab lighter

 A Brief History

-I come from a family of storytellers and swimmers.
-My parents were both traveling sales representatives who mastered the art as part of their sales strategy.
+Kim comes from a family of storytellers and swimmers.
+Her parents were both traveling sales representatives who mastered the art as part of their sales strategy.

-As kids, when my parents would arrive home, we would sit at the dining room table and take turns interrupting each other with details of what had happened while they were away.
+As a child, when her parents would arrive home, she and her siblings would sit at the dining room table and take turns interrupting each other with details of what had happened while their parents were away.

-With a charismatic extrovert for a father who could tell a great story and a mother who provided unwavering support for our creative pursuits, storytelling has always been a part of my life.
-Even as a young child, I made art about my life and family history.
+With a charismatic extrovert for a father who could tell a great story and a mother who provided unwavering support for her creative pursuits, storytelling has always been a part of her life.
+Even as a young child, she made art about her family history.

-I have a BFA from the University of Southern California and an MFA from the University of Michigan.
-I am currently working on a series of short nonfiction pieces.
+Kim has a BFA from the University of Southern California and an MFA from the University of Michigan.
+She currently is working on a series of short nonfiction pieces.

-You can follow me on InstagramFacebook, and Pinterest.
+You can follow Kim on InstagramFacebook, and Pinterest.

 QUESTIONS